BlaT2512/Segment/README.md

-# sevenSeg
+# singleSevSeg
-sevenSeg is a Arduino library for a single seven-segment display, wired up to the arduino using 7 cables (sega - segg).
+singleSevSeg is a Arduino library for a single seven-segment display, wired up to the arduino using 7 cables (sega - segg).